Television

 • freelance work

-Prerequisites for starting a career (also in a traineeship)
+Requirements for starting a career (including traineeships)

 • practical experience with the working media, including text and sound

-• presentable work samples for the application documents
+• Presentable work samples for the application documents

 • technical affinity

-<link>Press Journalism, <link>Radio, <link>Advertising, <link>Public Relations/ PR
+<link>Press journalism, <link>Radio, <link>Advertising, <link>Public relations/ PR